tanmaygithub04/Multithreaded-Forward-Proxy-Server/README.md

 	It hides the client  from the server as server can only track details of proxy server.
 	We can also filter the browser requests by allowing only those requests  to secure websites.

-##College - proxy :

-    Yes, this codes works also with any college - proxy (I tested it on my college proxy) .
-Just u need to comment line no 240 and uncomment   lines  244 to 247.In this case,we are making a proxy server which connects to another proxy server present in our college network and sends the request to that proxy server and receives data back  from that server.basically it means there are 2 proxy servers running in middle between client and server.

 ##How to Run :

 	clone this project and go to the folder and run "make" through terminal and provide a port